 Explore the beaches

 The coastal beach is the main attraction of the town with its turquoise blue water, lurking many tourists to Paternoster all year round.
-As much as it’s the hub for fisherman, it’s the peaceful beach that makes the town so serene.
+As much as it’s the hub for fishermen, it’s the peaceful beach that makes the town so serene.
 Take a walk along the shores and enjoy the attractive natural scenery of the ocean.

 Lunch at Timeless Restaurant

-The menu has a vast selection of cuisines; testing your palette with every item from plates of seafood, burgers and delicious coffees.
+The menu has a vast selection of cuisines; testing your palette with every item from plates of seafood, burgers, and delicious coffees.
 Try the calamari stripes with a greek salad if you’re looking for a late lunch or the ultimate fish and chips with a barbecue twist.

 Visit the Cape Columbine Lighthouse

-Built in 1936, the Cape Columbine Lighthouse is a rocky point just five kilometers from the town.
+Built-in 1936, the Cape Columbine Lighthouse is a rocky point just five kilometers from the town.
 It got its name from the British wooden ship ‘Columbine’, which was wrecked 1,5km north of the lighthouse in 1829.
-The large reserve surrounding the lighthouse offers hiking, bird-watching and a lovely campsite along the beach.
+The large reserve surrounding the lighthouse offers hiking, bird-watching, and a lovely campsite along the beach.